2called-chaos/mcl/Readme.md

 ## Deactivate handlers
-If you want to deactivate buildin handlers (or 3rd party ones) just rename the file to start with two underscores (e.g.: `__warps.rb`).
+If you want to deactivate buildin/extra handlers (or 3rd party ones) just rename the file to start with two underscores (e.g.: `__warps.rb`).

 ## Use MCL for multiple servers